 The Vision Rescue Community Intervention Program aims to engage and sustain children in education, which has the potential to prevent exploitation and transform not only individual lives but generations.

 In target slum communities, a range of education programs are facilitated, catering to the needs of various groups of children.
-This includes both mobile and centre-based bridging education, pre-school and an Open Basic Education curriculum comparative to the national school curriculum.
+This includes both mobile and centre-based pre-school and primary education programs.
 Children are fed a nutritious meal and receive dental and medical checks every year.

 Vision Rescue Case Workers visit and work with families to identify and address obstacles to children accessing formal education.
 Medical, dental, vocational skills training and counselling services are made available when needed.
 Parent meetings are facilitated, special community events are held, and relationships are developed with local leaders to harness community support.
 This holistic approach allows Vision Rescue to not only get children into school but ensure that they don't drop out again.